Decluttering Tips For Your Home - Learn How To Prevent Clutter Build Up For Good

-Well, it's because cleaning causes pain.
+Well, because cleaning causes pain.

 The two areas of the brain that lit up are known to be associated with conflict and pain.
-When we have fondness for an object, for any reason, even the thought of getting rid of it causes discomfort.
+When we have fondness for any object, for any reason, even the thought of getting rid of it causes discomfort.

 Additional Professional Organizing and Decluttering Tips from Experts

 Dana White - Author of How to Manage Your Home Without Losing Your Mind and Decluttering at the Speed of Life, and Decluttering Expert

 People who don’t love to bargain shop don’t realize that bringing stuff home can be a habit, but people who do love to shop know how difficult changing this way of life can be.
 I can abandon a good habit without even noticing, but a bad habit will wrestle me to the ground to stick around.